A Discrete Proof of The General Jordan-Schoenflies Theorem: Appendix: Basic Concepts of Discrete Manifolds

 \begin{definition} \rm Two simple paths (or pseudo-curves) $C$ and $C'$ are said to be homotopic if there is a series of simple paths $C_0,\dots,C_n$ such that $C=C_0$, $C'=C_n$, and $C_{i}, C_{i+1}$ are gradually varied. \end{definition}

 We say that $C$ can be discretely deformed to $C'$ if $C$ and $C'$ are homotopic.
-The following lemma is the guarantee that we deform a curve by just making changes one cell at a time.
+The following lemma states that we can deform a curve by making changes one cell at a time.

-\begin{lemma} \sl If two (open, not closed) simple paths $C$ and $C'$ are homotopic then there is a series of simple paths $C_0,\dots,C_m$ such that $C=C_0$, $C'=C_n$, and ${\rm XorSum}(C_{i}, C_{i+1})$ is a 2-cell excepting end-edges of $C$ and $C'$. \end{lemma}
+\begin{lemma} \sl If two (open, not closed) simple paths $C$ and $C'$ are homotopic, then there is a series of simple paths $C_0,\dots,C_m$ such that $C=C_0$, $C'=C_n$, and ${\rm XorSum}(C_{i}, C_{i+1})$ is a 2-cell excepting end-edges of $C$ and $C'$. \end{lemma}